zeplin/zeplin-extension-documentation/tutorial.md

 ![Code snippet](img/codeSnippet.png)

-### Displaying code snippets in the Styleguide
+### Available functions

 Displaying code snippets in the project Styleguide is pretty straightforward as well.
-Similar to the `layer` function, you can define `styleguideColors`, `styleguideTextStyles` and `comment` functions.
+Similar to the `layer` function, you can implement `styleguideColors`, `styleguideTextStyles` and `comment` functions.

+You can also implement `screen` or `component` functions to display snippets from screens and components.

 All the functions that an extension can define are listed in detail in the [`Extension`](model/extension.md) documentation.